audiamus/AaxAudioConverter/README.md

 - Converts Audible proprietary .aax files to plain .mp3 or .m4a/.m4b.
 - Also offers basic support for older .aa files.
 - Windows application, with all the classic features of the Windows eco-system.
-- Requires activated Audible Manager/App or personal activation code.
+- Requires either activated Audible App, (legacy) Audible Manager, or personal activation code.
 - Processing Modes:
   - One output file per input file.
   - Multiple output files per input file, divided by chapter.